-My favorite chow mein recipe is easy to whip up in just 25 minutes and tossed with a seriously awesome stir-fry sauce.
-Feel free to add meat, seafood, tofu, and/or whatever extra veggies you might like!
+My favorite chow mein recipe is easy to make in less than 30 minutes and tossed with a delicious stir-fry sauce.
+Feel free to add meat, seafood, tofu, or whatever extra veggies you might like too!

 Chow Mein Ingredients: